StaticPtr/Fright-Unity-CSharp-Templates/README.md

 </template>
 ```

 While it's possible to simply put plain text within the body of the template, and that plain text would show up in the final `.cs` file, `.xtemplate` files are designed to have their contents built using predefined tags such as `<function>`, `<class>`, etc...
-This gives the builder knowledge about the contents of the template and allows it to force coding convention.
+This gives the builder knowledge about the contents of the template and allows it to enforce coding convention.

 ### Types - Interface and Enum
 These simple tags will create interfaces and enums respectively in the template.